uday2001kumar/CRUD/pro1/README.md

         here all the urls open in the postman
         =====================================
+        1. Open the postman
+        2. Paste that cooresponding URL
+        3. Select that corresponding method(GET,POST,PUT,DELETE,PATCH)
+        4. Enter the key name and correspoding value.

         http://127.0.0.1:8000/api/add_category/
         -> Add the category.(POST method)

         http://127.0.0.1:8000/api/list_categories/
         -> we can see the list of Categories.(GET method)